Los Adaes: History

 Spain discouraged manufacturing in its colonies and limited trade to Spanish goods handled by Spanish merchants and carried on Spanish vessels.
 Most of the ports, including all of those in Texas, were closed to commercial vessels in the hopes of dissuading smugglers.
 By law, all goods bound for Texas had to be shipped to Vera Cruz and then transported over the mountains to Mexico City before being sent to Texas.
 This caused the goods to be very expensive in the Texas settlements.
 Because of the great distance between Los Adaes and the rest of the populated portions of Texas, the settlers in the area turned most often to the French colonists in neighboring Natchitoches, Louisiana, for trade.
 Without many goods to trade, however, the Spanish missionaries and colonists had little to offer the Indians, who remained loyal to the French traders.

 Although the Spanish settlers in the area did not encounter hostile Native Americans, since the local Caddoan-speaking peoples were friendly, the Franciscan missionaries were unsuccessful in converting the local people to Catholicism.
-After many years of frustration in this regard, in 1768 the College of Nuestra Señora de Guadalupe de Zacatecas, which was the sponsor of the missionaries at Los Adaes, recalled their missionaries, and the mission was closed.
+After many years of frustration in this regard, the College of Nuestra Señora de Guadalupe de Zacatecas, which was the sponsor of the missionaries at Los Adaes, recalled their missionaries in 1768, and the mission was closed.

 On November 3, 1762, as part of the Treaty of Fontainebleau, France ceded the portion of Louisiana west of the Mississippi River to Spain.

-With France no longer a threat to Spain's North American interests, the Spanish monarchy commissioned the Marquis de Rubi to inspect all of the presidios on the northern frontier of New Spain and make recommendations for the future.
-Rubi recommended that eastern Texas be totally abandoned, with all the population moving to San Antonio.
-With Louisiana in Spanish control, there was no need for Los Adaes to reside so closely to Natchitoches, especially after the missions had relocated to San Antonio.
-In August 1768, the acting governor, Juan María Vicencio, Baron de Ripperdá, moved his headquarters and the garrison to San Antonio, and in 1772 San Antonio became the new capital of Tejas.
+With France no longer a threat to Spain's North American interests, the Spanish monarchy commissioned the Marqués de Rubí to inspect all of the presidios on the northern frontier of New Spain and make recommendations for the future.
+Rubí was not impressed with Los Adaes.
+Two Franciscan missionaries lived there but 46 years of missionary endeavor had done "little more...than baptize a few of the dying."
+Not a single Indian lived at the Mission.
+Twenty-five Spanish families lived nearby on "little ranches."
+Crops were poor due a lack of irrigation and there was scarcely enough water to drink.
+Sixty-one Spanish soldiers were stationed at the presidio of Las Adaes.
+Rubi recommended that eastern Texas be abandoned, with all the population moved to San Antonio.
+With Louisiana in Spanish control, there was no need for a mission and presidio at Los Adaes to counter French competition.
+In August 1768, the acting governor, Juan María Vicencio, Baron de Ripperdá, moved his headquarters and the garrison to San Antonio, which became the new capital of Tejas in 1772.

-The settlers who had lived near Los Adaes were forced to resettle in San Antonio, in 1773.
+The settlers who had lived near Los Adaes were forced to resettle in San Antonio in 1773.
 In the six years between the inspection and the removal of the settlers, the population of eastern Tejas had increased from 200 settlers of European descent to 500 people, a mixture of Spanish, French, Indians, and a few blacks.
 The settlers were given only five days to prepare for the move to San Antonio.
 Many of them perished during the three-month trek and others died soon after arriving.